top of page

 User journey map

-To begin the ideation process, I mapped out the user flow to create a visual representation and gain an understanding of the steps a user would take to arrive at their end goal.
+I mapped out the user flow to gain an understanding of the steps a user would take to arrive at their end goal.
 This also helped to identify what screens to include in the design.

 flowchart charvick.png